Recipes

 Three files: brand guide PDF, PNG screenshot, and token JSON.
 Full audit record from a single run.

-38.Agency pre-sales audit
+41.Agency pre-sales audit

-Extract prospect site
+Extract and crawl the prospect site

-39.Cultural color and token audit
+43.Cultural color and token audit

 Extract a site's design tokens with the target locale set, then ask an AI to flag colors, visual patterns, or density choices that carry cultural risk in a specific market or region.